How Oracle Java Licensing works:

 Here’s a breakdown of the key points to understand:

 - Employee Definition: Oracle defines an “employee” as an enterprise-wide metric that includes all of your full-time, part-time, and temporary employees and those of your agents, contractors, outsourcers, and consultants.
-You need to calculate the total number of these individuals for licensing purposes.
+For licensing purposes, you need to calculate the total number of these individuals.

 - Internal Business Operations: The license allows Java only for internal business operations.
 It cannot be used to host solutions for external customers.